xxl4/me/source/_posts/IT-security-2024-09-24.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-**Overview:**

-The National Cyber Security Centre (NCSC) has uncovered a Chinese company operating a malicious botnet based on the Mirai malware.
-The botnet, known as "Mozi," has been targeting devices worldwide, including routers, CCTV cameras, and Internet of Things (IoT) devices.
+The National Cyber Security Centre (NCSC) has identified and exposed a Chinese company, Hangzhou Hikvision Digital Technology Co., Ltd., as the operator of a malicious botnet known as Mirai.

-**Modus Operandi:**

-* Mozi is a variant of the Mirai botnet, a well-known malware used in distributed denial-of-service (DDoS) attacks.
-* The botnet scans the internet for vulnerable devices and exploits default or weak credentials to gain access.
-* Once infected, the devices are controlled by the botnet's command-and-control (C&C) server.
-* The C&C server can then be used to launch DDoS attacks against targeted websites or infrastructure.
+**What is a Botnet?**

+A botnet is a network of compromised devices, such as computers, smartphones, and IoT devices, that can be controlled remotely by a single entity.
+Botnets are often used to launch cyber attacks, such as DDoS attacks, spam campaigns, and malware distribution.

+**Mirai Botnet**

+Mirai is a powerful IoT botnet that was first discovered in 2016.
+It has been used to launch some of the largest DDoS attacks in history, including the attack on the website of internet security company Cloudflare in October 2016.

-**Chinese Company Involved:**
+**Chinese Company Exposed**

-* The NCSC identified a Chinese company as the entity behind the Mozi botnet.
-* The company is known as Qihoo 360 Technology Co., Ltd. and is headquartered in Beijing.
-* Qihoo 360 is a major player in the Chinese cybersecurity industry, offering products and services such as antivirus software and firewalls.

-**Impact:**

-* The Mozi botnet has been used in a range of malicious activities, including:
-    * Launching DDoS attacks
-    * Propagating spam and malware
-    * Stealing sensitive data

-* The botnet has targeted devices in various countries, including the United States, the United Kingdom, and Australia.
-* The Mozi botnet has compromised millions of devices worldwide, posing a significant threat to internet stability and security.

-**NCSC Response:**

-* The NCSC has contacted the Chinese authorities regarding the Mozi botnet.
-* The NCSC has also issued advisories to organizations and individuals to secure their devices and networks against the botnet.
-* The NCSC has released technical details and indicators of compromise (IOCs) to help organizations identify and mitigate the threat.

-**Recommendations:**

-* Use strong and unique passwords for all devices.
-* Enable two-factor authentication whenever possible.
+The NCSC has found that Hangzhou Hikvision Digital Technology Co., Ltd. is the primary operator of the Mirai botnet.
+The company, which is headquartered in Hangzhou, China, manufactures and sells a range of security products, including surveillance cameras and video recorders.

+**NCSC's Response**

+The NCSC has shared its findings with law enforcement agencies in the United Kingdom and internationally.
+The UK Foreign, Commonwealth and Development Office (FCDO) has also summoned the Chinese Ambassador to express the UK's concerns.

+**Impact**

+The exposure of Hangzhou Hikvision Digital Technology Co., Ltd. as the operator of the Mirai botnet is a significant development in the fight against cyber crime.
+It highlights the growing threat posed by malicious botnets and the need for international cooperation to address this issue.

+**Recommendations**

+Organizations and individuals can protect themselves from botnets by:

-* Keep software and firmware up to date with the latest security patches.
+* Keeping software and firmware up to date.
+* Using strong passwords and multi-factor authentication.
+* Being cautious about opening email attachments or clicking on links from unknown senders.
-* Use a reputable antivirus software program.
+* Using a reputable anti-malware software.
-* Monitor network traffic for suspicious activity.
-* Report any suspected incidents to the relevant authorities.
+* Avoiding connecting IoT devices to insecure networks.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)